Samoftheforrest/follow-the-leader/README.md

 Every time the user reaches the final square of the game board, the game will begin again, with the leader moving through the game board slightly faster than the previous game.

 - **Implementation**
 When the game begins, the leader's speed is determined by the `startingSpeed` key of the 'difficulties' object, which varies depending on the difficulty selected.
-As part of the logic for the player successfully completing a round of the game - by reaching the final square - I will include logic that slightly decrements the leader's speed every time a new round begins.
+As part of the logic for beginning a new round - in the `startNewRound` function - I multiplied the starting speed by 0.95.

 - **Test**
 I will add in a `console.log()` that displays the current speed of the leader every time the new round begins.
-After I have found that the leader is speeding up appropriately - but not too much as to make the game too difficult to quickly - I will remove the console log.
+I will complete three rounds on each difficulty to check if the number is getting smaller - but not too small - each round.

 - **Result**
+In every round of the game, the `console.log()` displayed a slightly lower number each time.

 - **Verdict**
+This test has been successful.

 ### Movement Functionality
 **As a user, I would like to be able to play the game using either using a keyboard or mouse/mobile clicks.**